AEMBOT/RoverProject/README.md

 This project makes use of [ROS Noetic](http://wiki.ros.org/noetic/Installation) which can be found on the ROS website or at that link

-After the install add the following to an environment variable named PYTHONPATH
+After the install add the following to an environment variable named PYTHONPATH (if you're on Windows):
 1. C:\opt\workspaces\RoverProject\src\rover_client\src
 2. C:\opt\workspaces\RoverProject\src\rover_main\src